true-async/php-true-async-rfc/basic.md

 spawn in $this->getScope() $this->method();
 ```
 > **Warning:** The `spawn` function does not allow passing reference data as parameters.
-> This limitation can be overcome using the `spawn` operator.
+> This limitation can be overcome using the `spawn` keyword.

 ### Suspension